Overview

 Hospital indemnity insurance is supplemental insurance coverage to help cover out-of-pocket costs associated with labor and birth.
 You pay a monthly premium, and you receive a fixed benefit if you are hospitalized.
 For example, a policy may pay $1,000 for the first day and $200 per day after that for up to 30 days.
 Some indemnity policies may include a newborn benefit, so you also receive a benefit amount for your newborn.
 The benefit is paid directly to you, and you can use those funds to help cover the costs of your birth.

-Hospital indemnity insurance may be available through an employer, or you may purchase it on your own.
+Hospital indemnity insurance may be available through an employer, or you may purchase it independently.
 Start with your current health insurance provider if you are shopping for an indemnity policy.
 Ensure you fully understand the terms and conditions of the policy.
 These policies can be helpful and save you money, but they have a lot of restrictions and can be very confusing.

 Be Prepared for Medical Bills